She was crying five minutes ago. Now she's doing her makeup for millions.

 TL;DR: Why Alix Earle is an Enneagram Type 3

-• Performance Under Pressure: Dancing with the Stars, breakup with Braxton Berrios, podcast drama with Alex Cooper—she keeps performing and producing content through every crisis.
+• Performance Under Pressure: Dancing with the Stars, public breakup, podcast drama, controversies.
+She keeps producing content through every crisis.
+The show must go on.

 What is Alix Earle's Personality Type?